 Chocolate, dark please, organic, fair trade, delicious…

-~ According to a survey, a high percentage of women prefer an organized closet to sex.
-Chocolate also ranked higher than sex by some women.
-Hmmm, I’ll default to my tagline “Making room for what matters” and suggest a clutter-free bedroom may create space for more frequent and more fun nocturnal activities, which could include chocolate.
-(Just saying.)
+~ According to a survey, a high percentage of women prefer an organized closet to s e x.
+Chocolate was also ranked higher than s e x by some women.
+Hmmm, I’ll default to my tagline “Making room for what matters”.
+A clutter-free bedroom can create space for more frequent and fun nocturnal activities, which could include chocolate.

 ~ Goodbye Clutter! organized a very successful Vancouver Chocolate Tour.
 Are you looking for a unique event for a small group, or a romantic date?
 Call us.
 We’ll organize with you.
 We have chocolate connections.